When running a small business, you’ll likely find yourself dealing with a ton of day-to-day administrative tasks like accounting.

 However, maintaining proper accounting is important for your business to grow and succeed.

 After all, a penny saved is a penny earned.

 Even if you decide to hire a bookkeeper or a freelance accountant in the near future, it’s useful to know at least the essentials of accounting.
 This will help you track and run your business more efficiently.

 In this guide, we cover everything you need to know in order to do accounting for your small business:

 - What Is Small Business Accounting?

-- Small Business Accounting Terminology & Financial Statements You Should Know
+- Accounting Terminology & Financial Statements You Should Know

-- How to Do Accounting for a Small Business (Step-by-Step)
+- How to Do Accounting For Your Small Business (Step-by-Step)

 - 9+ Essential Small Business Accounting Tips